-Welcome to the dedicated area on the University’s website created and maintained by Academic Quality and Compliance.
+Welcome to the dedicated area on the University’s website created and maintained by Academic Quality and Enhancement.
 This area has been designed to provide External Examiners with access to the latest information regarding the University of Central Lancashire’s quality assurance procedures and practices.

 The External Examiner system is an integral part of the University’s quality assurance and enhancement processes.
 External Examiners play a crucial role in the maintenance of academic standards, ensuring assessment processes are conducted fairly and in accordance with our academic framework.

 We value the contribution made by External Examiners and draw on feedback to enhance the student experience, learning and teaching and quality processes.
 Schools are required to respond formally to suggestions for action from External Examiners.

 THE ROLE OF THE EXTERNAL EXAMINER

 Your appointment as External Examiner to the University of Central Lancashire is subject to the University receiving evidence of your right to work in the UK.
 This evidence must be received prior to your appointment.

 In order to comply with the Immigration, Asylum and Nationality Act 2006, all External Examiners must confirm their eligibility to work in the UK.
 External Examiners’ eligibility to work in the UK will have to be checked in person for all External Examiners upon appointment.
 As External Examiners do not normally attend the University immediately upon their appointment, the following process will apply: